 Established in 1972, the Olivet College Athletic Hall of Fame was founded to honor past athletes, faculty, staff and friends who, through their actions, have brought distinction through athletics to themselves and to Olivet College.
 Please use the links above to navigate the Hall of Fame webpages.

-The Class of 2017, Jill (Lingbeek) Cangealose '06 and Dustin Cichocki '01, was formally inducted into the Athletic Hall of Fame on Friday, Sept.
-29, and then recognized at halftime of the Homecoming football game the next day.
+The Class of 2019, Jason Brew '09, Audrey (Graham) Jackson '07, Dustin Meisner '08, Lindsay (Pipkin) Skiff '09 and Kyle Vanderhyde '09, was formally inducted into the Athletic Hall of Fame on Friday, Oct.
+11, and then recognized at halftime of the Homecoming football game the next day.

 Brew was a four-year letterwinner on the wrestling team.
 A two-time NCAA All-American, he finished second in the 157-pound weight class at the 2008 and 2009 NCAA Division III Championships.
 Brew ended his career with 129 wins.
 He lives in Morristown, Tennessee, and is a teacher’s assistant in the Hamblen County School District.

 Jackson earned two varsity letters on the women’s basketball team.
 She was a two-time All-MIAA First Team selection, and broke the Olivet single-season scoring record and was the MIAA scoring champion with 479 points in 2006.
 Jackson lives in Battle Creek and is the founder, owner and operator of the Hard Work Sports Basketball program in Battle Creek.